 Ben and Dan Newmark are multi-hyphenates versed in writing half-hour comedies, digital content and reality shows.
 They started their career by writing, producing and financing a dramedy pilot entitled THE WILTON.
 After a successful screening at The Pacific Theatre in Hollywood, CAA came on board and packaged The Wilton, ultimately selling it to The CW Network and Warner Brothers Studios with Tommy Mottola attached to Executive Produce.

 Since then, the Brothers have had overall deals at Fremantle Media and Ryan Seacrest Productions as executive producers.
 With those companies they successfully launched scripted series and reality formats.

-Currently, Grandma’s House is in production on a new scripted comedy series LET’S GET PHYSICAL for Pop, as well as an unscripted format for Netflix.
-They also have multiple shows in various stages of development across network, cable, and digital platforms, and continue to focus on big reality formats as well as scripted comedies.
+On top of their shows in production, they have multiple shows in various stages of development across network, cable, and digital platforms, and continue to focus on big reality formats as well as scripted comedies.